Yuma Nakayama: 2012: Solo career

 On October 31, 2012, Yuma released his first solo single entitled Missing Piece.
 The single includes "Missing Piece" as the opening song and "Mizu no Kaeru Basho" as the insert song for his TV drama Piece; the latter song is his rendition of "Kuroi Mizu" (written and originally performed by singer-songwriter Mikio Sakai).

 2013

 Yuma played a role as a Kabuki actor from a non-Kabuki inclined family in the drama Pin to Kona.

 It was announced that Yuma would have New Song "Ai made ga naifu" as the ending theme of Fuji TV's daytime drama "Tengoku no Koi" which started on October 28 and was shown everyday from 13:00–14:00 (JST) starred by Johnnys Juniors Takada Sho and Uchi Hiroki.
 Nakayama's second solo single, "High Five" was released on April 2, 2014.
+The single includes "High Five" as theme song for NTV's "Sukkiri!!" and coupling song "Ai made ga Knife" for FUJI TV's drama "Tengoku no Koi"'s ending theme song.
+Limited Edition B includes DVD from Nakayama Yuma's event for his first single Missing Piece in Osaka-ORIX theater.
+The single had an event called "High Five with nakayama Yuma" which held in various Aeon malls throughout Japan.
+The event sold a special CD only with a 2page jacket, a CD which includes the song High Five.

 Nakayama was cast as Jotaro Matsui in a Fuji TV adaptation of the manga Smoking Gun together with his senior Shingo Katori.